-Clients with hyperpigmentation on the lips or dark-deep complexions, may not be able to achieve their desired result as pigments heal semi-sheer.
+Clients with vitiligo affecting the mouth area may not be candidates for lip tattooing.
 Please contact us with photos ASAP to discuss.

-Clients that have had lip injections may be more likely to experience swelling.
+Clients that have had lip injections may be more likely to experience pigment migration.

-TIPS TO PREVENT EXCESSIVE SWELLING: In the 3 days prior to your service, we suggest starting a regimen of Arnica tablets (found at Whole Foods) & eating pineapple.
+TIPS TO PREVENT EXCESSIVE SWELLING: In the 3 days prior to your service, you may want to begin a regimen of Arnica tablets (found at Whole Foods) & eating pineapple.
 Pineapple naturally prevents swelling.
 Immediately after your service, you may want to ice your lips (with a clean paper towel between the ice pack and your skin) in 15-minute increments.
 If you typically react well to ibuprofen, that may also reduce swelling post-procedure.
 (We are not medical professionals; These suggestions are based on personal experiences and permanent makeup training.
 Always consult your doctor before using any new vitamins or supplements.)